sagemath/sagewiki_to_gh-2022-10-10/days82.md

 Instruction to go to the house:

-by train: RER D, station "Ris-Orangis".
+'''by train: RER D, station "Ris-Orangis".'''

 From Roissy airport: take RER B up to Gare du Nord then change to RER D to Ris-Orangis (direction Corbeil Essone, check on the board that the train goes there)

 From Orly Airport : take Orly bus to Denfert Rochereau, then RER B to Chatelet les Halles (direction north) then RER D to Ris-Orangis (direction Corbeil Essone, check on the board that the train goes there).
 Another option is to take Orlyval to Antony where you can take the RER B to Chatelet les Halles.